serialport/website/docs/guide-usage.md

 1. Path to Serial Port - required.
 1. Options - optional and described below.

 Constructing a `SerialPort` object immediately opens a port.
-While you can read and write at any time (it will be queued until the port is open), most port functions require an open port.
+While you can read and write at any time (actions will be queued until the port is open), most port functions require an open port.
 There are three ways to detect when a port is opened.

 - The `open` event is always emitted when the port is opened.
 - The constructor's openCallback is passed to `.open()`, if you haven't disabled the `autoOpen` option.
 If you have disabled it, the callback is ignored.